Working With NACHA Payments

-When creating your middleware, we recommend that you follow some best practices to ensure that you are processing payments correctly.
+When creating your custom application, we recommend that you follow some best practices to ensure that you are processing payments correctly.

 Secure Payments will create a batch of transactions each day for each NACHA processor.
 You can also request that Secure Payments creates a batch.
 If you have a large number of transactions (e.g. thousands per day), we recommend that you batch often, so that batches contain no more than 10,000 transactions each.
-This will help you load the batch information more easily and will help the process of downloading data and creating a NACHA file to not be unnecessarily slow.
+This will help you load the batch information more easily and will ensure greater speed and consistency when downloading data and creating a NACHA file.

 It is recommended that you set up the webhook notification to tell you when a new batch has been created.
 To ensure that you don't miss any batches, we encourage you to check the list of batches regularly.
 This should be done by querying the list of batch IDs and checking them against the IDs of batches you have.

-In your middleware we recommend that you have a database table that keeps track of the following:
+In your custom application we recommend that you have a database table that keeps track of the following:

 Batch Status - This will help you know the status of each batch.
 At a minimum, we recommend the following statuses: